VincentPoupart/SpindleOrientationPaper.jl/README.md

     Mitosis_df = ClickStepsMitosis(Mitosis_df)

-to produce the figures
+to produce the figures and save the results

-    GeneratingFigures(Mitosis_df, Interphase_df)
+    GeneratingFiguresAndSaveResults(Mitosis_df, Interphase_df)